Home Automation System - SARCNET

 Introduction

 A natural spin-off from all of our Raspberry Pi, Arduino and ESP8266 projects was the idea of building our own Home Automation System.
-We wanted to learn and use the best techniques to intelligently control and automate existing household appliances such as:
+We wanted to learn to use the best techniques to intelligently control and automate existing household appliances such as:

 • Solar inverters;